AghaHammadAhmed/BusBuddy/README.md

 ---

 ## **Contributing**
-We welcome contributions to improve BusBuddy!
+We welcome contributions to improve SecureShuttle!
 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`.
 3. Commit your changes: `git commit -m "Add feature description"`.